amamitpandey/tuts/Java/Java_tuts.md

 ```
 ### Encapsulation

-is a like a capsule,container catain many chemical, element and serve all at a time.
+is a like a capsule, container catain many chemical, element and serve all at a time.
+it's controlling variable to not directly access by outside, by making it private, hide some data.
 Getter, setter is good example of encapsulation.
 Access modifier are makes role for data security.

-##@ Interface
+// Interface

 is a specification/structure, work as a inheritace.